mikeasilva/csv2sqlite/README.rst

 .. end-badges

-Python package to load a CSV into a SQLite database
+Python package to load a CSV into a SQLite database.

 * Free software: GPL license

 ..
 Installation
    ============

    ::

     pip install csv2sqlite